-- · start French in Year 7 - · consolidate their language learning from primary school.
+- start French in Year 7 - consolidate their language learning from primary school.

 - · Greetings and self-introductions

 - · Family and ages

-- · Describing animals
+- Describing animals

-- · Food and celebrations
+- Food and celebrations

-- · Intercultural and language understanding
+- Intercultural and language understanding

 Students are required to participate in three 70-minute online lessons per week.
-In addition to the online lessons, students are required to complete tasks on the Education Perfect learning program and complete other tasks as required by the French teacher.
+In addition to the online lessons, students are required to complete tasks on OneNote, the Education Perfect learning program and homework as set by the French teacher.